 Therefore, context saves conversations and strengthens connections for your business.
-That’s why every successful business uses contextual marketing to build brand awareness, attract more customers, and increase sales percentage.
+That’s why every successful business uses contextual marketing and sample business plans to build brand awareness, attract more customers, and increase sales percentage.

 When it comes to brand reputation there’s nothing that can beat Apple, it’s a behemoth with more brand value than any other business.
 However, there’s one more brand that has been acing the game since the 19th century with its business brand strategy and contextual marketing campaigns.

 An excerpt from a Coca Cola Expert Interview